-Although it rarely leads to severe problems, if left untreated, it could cause intracranial complications.
+Although it rarely leads to severe problems, if left untreated, it could cause intracranial complications such as meningitis.
 It may also lead to orbital cellulitis, a more severe infection that occurs posterior to the orbital septum (1).
 Seek medical attention if your child has redness and swelling around the eye.

 Causes Of Periorbital Cellulitis In Children